SAFEGUARDING AND CHILD PROTECTION POLICY

-We understand that parents often hold key information about incidents, allegations or concerns therefore, in the majority of situations; the Designated Safeguarding Lead or key staff member of school staff will speak to the parents and gain their consent to discuss any matters with other relevant agencies.
+We understand that parents often hold key information about incidents, allegations or concerns therefore, in the majority of situations; the Designated Safeguarding Lead or key staff member of school/college staff will speak to the parents and gain their consent to discuss any matters with other relevant agencies.
 There will be very few instances where, to speak to the parents, could further endanger the child.
 In those situations, they would still consult/refer, but would have clearly recorded reasons as to why they had not gained parental consent.

 The use of ‘reasonable force’

-Students who harm others (peer- on- peer abuse)
+Students who harm others (child-on-child abuse)

-Students at our school have a variety of needs, some being very complex.
+Students at our school/college have a variety of needs, some being very complex.
 We aim to provide a high level of pastoral care and support for all students and encourage appropriate and cooperative behaviour.

 SAFER USE OF THE INTERNET AND DIGITAL TECHNOLOGY (including Early Years provision)

 Norbury Hall Primary School recognises that in a modern learning environment, use of the Internet, multimedia devices and digital imaging facilities are part of everyday requirements.
-However, a child/young person’s safety will remain the priority of the school.
+However, a child/young person’s safety will remain the priority of the school/college.

-All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children/young people under appropriate supervision and in accordance with the school’s acceptable use policy.
-If any such item that belongs to a member of staff is brought onto the school site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school policy.
+All staff are aware that any items that have capability for use of the Internet or the creation of digital images (including mobile phones) must be used by children/young people under appropriate supervision and in accordance with the school/college’s acceptable use policy.
+If any such item that belongs to a member of staff is brought onto the school/college site, it is the responsibility of that staff member to ensure that these items contain nothing of an inappropriate nature and that they are used in line with school policy.

-If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police- guidance for schools and colleges may be applied.
+If there is any suspicion that any multimedia device or computer contains any images or content of an inappropriate nature it will be locked, secured and, the Head Teacher or DSL will be informed immediately and the steps laid out in this guidance and guidance for the sharing of naked images and or When to call the police- guidance for school/colleges and colleges may be applied.

 Use of mobile phones